SumiSastri/react-forms-hub/README.md

 - $git clone sha-key
 - $npm init -y
 - $npm run start
-- Removed yarn as a package manage
+- Removed yarn as a package manager

 ### Project goals

-This is an experimental side-project to understand forms with React/ React-Hooks / React-Redux and with TypeScript.
+This is an experimental, personal side-project to understand forms with React/ React-Hooks / React-Redux, TypeScript, front-end validation and testing-libraries.

+It is a work-in-progress project, where I update sections as I learn and understand how each of the moving parts work in conjunction with each-other.

 ### Dependency list

 - React * npm install -D react react-dom  react-scripts
 - React-Router * npm install -D react-router react-router-dom
 - Libraries
-* npm install -D classnames react-icons react-modal
+* npm install -D classnames react-icons react-modal react-datepicker

 Documentation:
 - React Icons (includes Fontawesome, Devicons, Ionicons, Game Icons, Weather Icons, Ant Design, GitHub, Feather Material-ui & Typicons)